FusionAuth/fusionauth-site/site/_posts/2023-07-01-announcing-fusionauth-1-46.md

 The Device grant allows you to authorize a device like a TV or a gaming console while entering credentials on a different device, such as a computer or phone.
 [Learn more about the OAuth Device grant](/articles/oauth/oauth-device-authorization).

-While FusionAuth has supported the device grant since version 1.11.0, released on October 29th, 2019, this release updates and improves the functionality.
+While FusionAuth has supported the Device grant since version 1.11.0, released on October 29th, 2019, this release updates and improves the functionality.
 In particular, you can bail out of our OAuth login flow when you are linking an external account (such as with Nintendo or XBox) and completing a Device grant later.

 There are a few new workflows supported.
 First, FusionAuth now supports completing the grant via API after the user code is displayed.